logic-and-applications/rocq-lna/installer/README.md

 The [`release_builder.yml`] workflow contains a job called `build-windows-installer`.
 Under this job look for `strategy > matrix`.
 Here we define an environment variable.
 The environment variable `coq-platform-pick` refers to the name of a [`package_pick`] file in [Coq Platform].
 These files are collections of versions of coq and their matching libraries.
 For example, to change the version of Rocq/Coq to 8.20, look for the [`package_pick`] file containing 8.20.
 The end of that file name from the version number should then be set as this environment variable.
 In the case of coq version 8.20, this becomes `8.20~2025.01`.

-Additionally, update the `depends` property in [LnA.opam](/library/LnA.opam).
-Ensure locally that the version of `vscoq-language-server` works well with this new version of Coq/Rocq.
+Additionally, replace the `depends` property in [LnA.opam](/library/LnA.opam) with the new Rocq version, so just `"8.20"` for the example.
+Ensure locally that the version of `vscoq-language-server` works well with this new version of Coq/Rocq by manually running the tests as described in [the dedicated paragraph](https://github.com/logic-and-applications/rocq-lna/tree/main/library#testing).
 If it does not, ensure that our own extension still works with the version of `vscoq-language-server` that is supported and update both this opam file and possibly the extension.

 ### Creating a release